lenerd/au-syssec-e21-exercises/05_network_layer_security/readme.md

 ```

 If everything is working correctly, you should try again to access the Web server `http://192.168.3.X:8000/` in your mobile device and start seeing captured flows in the `mitmproxy` window.
-In this window, you can select a flow by using the arrows and pressing ENTER, while the letter `q` goes back to the overview screen.
+In this window, you can select a flow by using the arrows and pressing ENTER, while pressing the letter `q` goes back to the overview screen.

 ## BONUS: Manipulate traffic in mitmproxy